Philip W. McClure, PT, PhD, FAPTA

 David Deitz, MD, PhD

 David Deitz has 25 years’ experience in managed medical care, healthcare outcomes evaluations and reporting, and utilization management systems in workers’ compensation and group health.
-He is the former medical director of Liberty Mutual Insurance, where his responsibilities encompassed medical review operations, medical networks and medical policy.
+He is the former medical director of a large workers comp insurer, where his responsibilities encompassed medical review operations, medical networks and medical policy.
 Previously he oversaw content development of managed care software and reporting systems that were successfully deployed at insurers nationwide.

 Jane Fedorczyk, PT, PhD, CHT, ATC